-Visiting Cinque Terre on the Italian Riviera: Planning a one-day visit
+Visiting Cinque Terre: Planning a one-day visit from Florence

-The Cinque Terre, the romantic and beautiful cliff villages of on the Italian Riviera, can be easily accessed by train for a terrific day trip out of Florence, Italy.
-We took at great tour of the five villages and were completely flawed by the beauty and quaint charm of the area.
+The Cinque Terre, the romantic and beautiful cliff villages on the Italian Riviera, can be easily accessed by train for a terrific day trip out of Florence, Italy.
+We took a great tour of the five villages and were completely floored by the beauty and quaint charm of the area.

 Where is Cinque Terre?